DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 ### Retrieving Data Products

-In a producer or analyzer module, data products can be retrieved from the art event store with `getByLabel()` or `getValidHandle()` calls, or more rarely `getManyByType` or other calls.
+In a producer or analyzer module, data products can be retrieved from the art event store with `getHandle()` or `getValidHandle()` calls, or more rarely `getManyByType` or other calls.
 The arguments to these calls specify the module label and the instance of the data product.
 A typical `TBranch` name in the Events tree in an *art*ROOT file is

 ~~~
 simb::MCParticles_largeant__G4Stage1.